Black scar oyster

 Description

-- Magallana bilineata is a large rock oyster belonging to the Ostreidae family of salt-water bivalve molluscs.
-The shell can grow to 18cm in length and are variable in shape but can often be likened to an oval or pear formation.
+• Magallana bilineata is a large rock oyster belonging to the Ostreidae family of saltwater bivalve molluscs.
+The shells can grow to 18cm in length and are variable in shape but can often be likened to an oval or pear formation.

-- Black scar oysters are not able to be easily distinguished from other tropical rock oysters such as native rock oysters until they reach their distinctive size being larger than other species.
+• Black scar oysters cannot be easily distinguished from other tropical rock oysters such as native rock oysters until they reach their distinctive size, being larger than other species.
 This makes identification in the early stages of the life cycle difficult and significantly limits options for selective treatment as a control measure.

 Habitat